MicrosoftDocs/dynamics365smb-docs/business-central/bi.md

 > [!TIP]
 > As a quick way to analyze transactional data, you can filter totals in the chart of accounts and all entries in **Entries** pages by dimensions.
 Look for the **Set Dimension Filter** action.

-The following table describes a sequence of tasks, with links to the articles that describe them.
+The following table describes a sequence of tasks within financial reporting, with links to the articles that describe them.

 | To | See |
 | --- | --- |